annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Feb. 2, 2025 - Notes (Learning React).md

 4. ***Identify where your state should live***
 	- You need to identify which components change the state/own the state.
 	- *How to figure out where a state should live:*
-		1. Identify _every_ component that renders something based on that state.Find their closest common parent component—a component above them all in the hierarchy.
+		1. Identify _every_ component that renders something based on that state.
+		2. Find their closest common parent component—a component above them all in the hierarchy.
 		3. Decide where the state should live:
 			1. Often, you can put the state directly into their common parent.
 			2. You can also put the state into some component above their common parent.
 			3. If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common parent component.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2NDgzMTUwNSwtMTQ1MDYzMDY2N119
+eyJoaXN0b3J5IjpbLTI2NDY3ODEwMywtMTQ1MDYzMDY2N119
 -->